 5. Reduced kicks might indicate the baby’s distress

 Once you complete 28 weeks, your doctor advises you to keep a count of the baby’s kicks.
-A baby, usually, kicks ten times in two hours (5).
-A reduced fetal activity can indicate fetal distress such as:
+A baby, usually, kicks ten times in two hours (4).
+Reduced fetal activity can indicate fetal distress such as:

 - Maternal stress or nutritional problems.
 Your emotional and physical state impacts the baby’s movements.
-Similarly, inadequate nutritional supply can lead to improper development of the brain and nervous systems that can reduce the fetal activity.
+Similarly, inadequate nutritional supply can lead to improper development of the brain and hamper the fetal neurodevelopment, which can reduce fetal movement patterns.
 Drink a lot of water or keep walking around if you do not feel the movement of the baby.

 - Placental abruption.
+This is an emergency.
+Dark bleeding with clots as well as woody hard and tender abdomen.
 It can restrict the flow of blood and oxygen to the fetus, impacting its development.

 - Premature rupture of the amniotic sac.
-It can lead to decreased amniotic fluid and slow down the fetal movements due to stress or insufficient supply of oxygen.
+It can lead to decreased amniotic fluid and slow down fetal responses or movements due to stress or insufficient supply of oxygen.

-- Fetal hypoxia: This condition arises when the umbilical cord gets twisted, kinked or deformed.
+- Fetal hypoxia: This condition arises when the umbilical cordiXA cordlike structure that connects the baby to the mother’s placenta. gets twisted, kinked or deformed.
 This cuts the supply of oxygen to the baby.